 Can you sell your product overseas?

-This is the ultimate step in growth but can include a lot of risks as well.
+This is the ultimate step in growth but can also include many risks.

-The list of Shark Tank questions may seem insurmountable, but wouldn’t it be easy to answer them now than wonder why your business isn’t growing as fast as it could?
-Take just a couple of weeks to answer every business startup question and you’ll be ready for anything.
-You’ll have the confidence to start your business because you’ll know you’re ready for prime time.
+The list of Shark Tank questions may seem insurmountable.
+But it's easier to answer them now than wonder why your business isn't growing as fast as it could.
+Take just a couple of weeks to answer every business startup question, and you'll be well prepared.
+In addition, you'll have the confidence to start your business because you'll know you're ready for prime time.